 The disability services office at Columbia University is dedicated to providing a friendly and inclusive environment that fosters a vibrant community, based on the notions of dignity and worth.
 In 2015, disability service assisted in the facilitation or 30851 accommodations.
 These included sign language and captioning for 1,017 classes and online accommodations to accommodate 14,451 exams.
 We strive to make ourselves accessible to all people with disabilities, regardless their mental or physical limitations.

 Please complete and submit this form if you have concerns about accessibility on Stride’s website.
 Stride’s accessibility manager will acknowledge receipt of the form within two days and start investigating the issue.
-Stride support can also be reached if you are experiencing accessibility issues.
+Stride support can also be reached if you are experiencing disability support services issues.
 We are happy and able to help you!
 Below is a list highlighting common accessibility problems.
-Once you’ve experienced a problem with a website, please contact us to learn more about how you can make it better.
+Once you’ve experienced a problem with a website, please NDIS Malvern us to learn more about how you can make it better.

 Greater Buffalo Adaptive Sports

 Sled hockey is one sport that can provide many benefits for people with disabilities.
 Adam Page, a three time Paralympic gold medalist, founded sled hockey.
 Page wanted people with disabilities to have the same opportunities that he did as a child.
 Three years ago, Page founded wheelchair lacrosse.
 The organization offers adaptive sports training, and collaborates with the Wounded Warrior Project as well as Disabled Sports USA.

 The Sled Hockey Foundation offers adaptive sport opportunities to people with disabilities.
 The sport is played with sleds and the sleds pull a sled.
 Jeremy Cave, vice president of the Sled Hockey Foundation, illustrates this.
 Although he is only thirteen, his skills surpass his age.
 He has impressed the selection committee already and will be 17 in 2022.